cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '9-firstdirdeletion' file contains a shell script that deletes the directory my first directory that is in the /tmp directory.

-The '10-back' file contains a shell script changes the working directory to the previous one.
+The '10-back' file contains a shell that script changes the working directory to the previous one.

+The '11-lists' file contains a shell script that lists all file, including hidden files of the current, parent and /boot directories in long format.